-&lt;sup>19 Before deciding whether to grant a mortgage and with the aim of limiting default risk, the bank considers a few main characteristics of the potential borrower.
+20 Before deciding whether to grant a mortgage and with the aim of limiting default risk, the bank considers a few main characteristics of the potential borrower.
 A striking difference from the US mortgage market is that Italian applicants do not have a FICO score (similar to other European countries), i.e. a number that represents their creditworthiness.
 Instead, the bank takes into account the applicant's employment, income level, debt amount required, funds for the down payment, age, type of mortgage, and geographic area.
 These characteristics impact on the ability to repay the debt and are required by the banks to assess the applicant's risk profile.
 Magri and Pico (2011) show that households with low income, high housing costs-to-income ratio, whose head is unemployed or fixed-term employee, and living in the Southern regions of Italy are more likely to be delinquent on their debt.
 Finally, the fees that come with a mortgage (application and loan origination fees) are standard administration charges.

-&lt;sup>20 Menu offers with several combinations of loan prices and loan volumes do not exist in Italy.
+21 Menu offers with several combinations of loan prices and loan volumes do not exist in Italy.

-&lt;sup>21 In the paper we use the term "the application has been accepted" when it has been pre-approved and the online broker posted a net mortgage rate, APR, fees, and monthly instalment from that bank, as shown in Figure A2 in the Appendix.
+22 In the paper we use the term "the application has been accepted" when it has been pre-approved and the online broker posted a net mortgage rate, APR, fees, and monthly instalment from that bank, as shown in Figure A2 in the Appendix.

-addresses.
-In a nutshell, our experiment consists of considering a very large number of the possible combinations of the pieces of information about borrower (and her desired contract) characteristics described above, which are sufficient for the online broker to provide pre-approval decisions and the associated mortgage terms (i.e., loan rates).
+characteristics described above, which are sufficient for the online broker to provide pre-approval decisions and the associated mortgage terms (i.e., loan rates).
 Pre-approvals and rates are generated by credit scoring models, which are chosen by each bank, and that the online broker (MutuiOnline) has.